Continuous power cuts will make people feel frustrated.

 The delegate also said that recently the Director of the Electricity Regulatory Authority apologized to the people for the power outage and he also proposed tasks and solutions for the upcoming power supply.

-"Let's see how EVN operates the power grid for people and businesses in the future, then we will have assessments for EVN," said Mr. Hoa.
+"Let's see how EVN operates the power grid for people and businesses in the future, then we will have an assessment of EVN," Mr. Hoa said.

 On June 9, when speaking to the press, Mr. Vu Hong Thanh - Chairman of the National Assembly's Economic Committee said that the electricity shortage had been warned about several years ago.

-Mr. Thanh said that if Vietnam's economic growth rate recovers to around 6-7%, the power shortage will occur more often than it is now.
+Mr. Thanh said that if Vietnam's economic growth rate recovers to about 6-7%, the power shortage will occur more often, not just like now.

-Regarding the cause of the power shortage, the electricity industry said that the hot weather led to a spike in electricity consumption, so it had to conduct rotating power cuts to reduce the load.
-However, another fact pointed out is that in recent years, no major projects have been invested in and if there have been, they have been slow to be implemented.
+Regarding the cause of the power shortage, the electricity industry said that the hot weather led to a spike in electricity consumption, so it had to cut off power in rotation to reduce the load.
+However, another fact pointed out is that in recent years, no large projects have been invested in and if there are any, they are slow to be implemented.

 According to the Chairman of the Economic Committee, "this matter has already been reported".
 Mr. Thanh said that the Economic Committee has clearly pointed out the slow-moving enterprises in power source projects invested by energy corporations, including EVN, PVN, and TKV.